 I got awful blisters, wrecked my young knees, and never made consistently good mileage.
 I never re-evaluated my gear… because I’m stubborn.

 Eventually I finished the Trail (Also because I’m stubborn), but it took me 7 months and 2 summers to do it.

 I didn’t truly come to my senses until 2008, when I shaved a whole four pounds just by getting a new backpack (Gregory Shasta vs. ULA Catalyst).
-I’ve continued improving since then, hoping maybe someday I can be among the SUPER MEGA ULTRA LIGHT HIKERS.
+I continued improving since then, hoping maybe someday I could rank as a SUPER MEGA ULTRA LIGHT HIKER.

 Then I achieved Zen enlightenment and realized “ultra-light” is just a silly label that doesn’t have much of a concrete meaning.